-These effects may be temporary, last for months after treatment, or be permanent.
-Physical, occupational and lymphedema therapists, speech and swallowing experts, dietitians, plastic surgeons, prosthetic manufacturers, and pain management and orthodontic specialists can all be helpful in managing these concerns.
+These effects may be temporary, last for months after treatment, or become permanent.
+Some issues don't happen right away but develop months to years after treatment.
+Physical, occupational and lymphedema therapists, physiatrists (cancer rehab doctors), speech and swallowing experts, dietitians, plastic surgeons, prosthetic manufacturers, pain management and orthodontic specialists can all be helpful in managing these concerns.

-Good dental care and regular follow-up with a dentist is especially important after surgery and/or radiation.
+- Good dental care and regular follow-up with a dentist are especially important after surgery and/or radiation.
 You are at a greater risk of developing tooth decay (cavities) because of the dry mouth that often results from surgery and/or radiation.

-- Report any signs concerning for recurrence, including weight loss, coughing up blood, difficulty swallowing, difficulty opening the mouth, persistent sores in the mouth, change in voice or earache (especially when swallowing).
+- Report any signs of recurrence, including weight loss, coughing up blood, difficulty swallowing, difficulty opening your mouth, sores in your mouth, change in voice, or earache (especially when swallowing).

-- Speak with a dietitian for any nutrition concerns.
+- Speak with a dietitian for any nutrition or weight concerns.

 - There are a number of specialists who can help with the late effects of head and neck cancer treatment.
 Ask your oncology team to refer you to specialists based on your specific concerns.

 - See your dentist twice a year and practice good oral care.
 Your dentist may recommend frequent fluoride treatments.

 - Do not smoke.
 If you do smoke, ask your provider for help with quitting.
 Limit how much alcohol you drink, if any.